Greevee/DashBoard/README.md

 - Sebbi
 - Tobi
 - Denyo
-- UmCaP Crew for testing
+- UmCaP Crew for testing and helping
-(and Logitech for this awesome Keyboard, that inspired me!
+(and Logitech for this awesome Keyboard that inspired me!
 G910 )